9 Things to Know About the Common Cold

 Why do children get more colds than adults?

 Two reasons, really.
 First, their immune systems are less developed than those of adults.
-Second, they are often in close physical contact with each other at school and daycare, maximizing the likelihood of intermingling their cooties containing the cold virus.
+Second, they are often in close physical contact with one another at school and daycare, maximizing the likelihood of intermingling their cold virus cooties.
 While there is no cure for the common cold, symptoms are temporary.
-Often times, rest and over-the-counter medicines-- always used as directed-- can help children feel better.
+Often times, rest and over-the-counter medicines -- always used as directed -- can help children feel better.
 Call your child's pediatrician if symptoms last more than 10 days.

 Is it okay to exercise if I have a cold?